 25- Find the fountains and splash parks.
 They are hidden all over.
 In London the best one, I reckon, is at Somerset House.
 But they are also tucked up at the V and A, outside the Royal Festival Hall and in London Zoo.

-27- Keep an eye out for voucher codes and two for one offers and then head one of the many kids attractions out there.
+27- Keep an eye out for two for one offers and then head one of the many kids attractions out there.
 This map has them all in one handy spot.

 CHEAT ALERT!
 CHEAT ALERT!